vitaly-t/assert-options/README.md

 * When `options` contains an unknown property, [Error] `Option "name" is not recognized.` is thrown.

-* When a property in `options` is missing or `undefined`, its value is set from the `defaults`, provided it is available and not `undefined`.
+* When a property in `options` is missing or `undefined`, its value is set from the `defaults`, provided it is available and its value is not `undefined`.

 * When `options` is not `null`/`undefined`, it must be of type `object`, or else [TypeError] is thrown:
 `Invalid "options" parameter: value`.